 Yes.
 We microchip all our kittens, and the microchip registry will be updated with the new owner’s name and contact information.

 Are the kittens registered?

+Yes.
 We register all our kittens with TICA (The International Cat Association).
-Registration is transferred to their new owners when neutering requirements are met.
+We transfer registration to the new owners after neutering has been confirmed.

 What are the ‘neutering requirements’?

 In allergic homes, we recommend neutering males at three to four months, and spaying females at five to six months.
 Studies on early neuter/spay indicate there are no real adverse effects.

 We prefer that you pick up your kitten from our cattery in Auckland, but we will also ship within New Zealand and internationally.
 New owners are responsible for paying the cost of shipping, cage and flight certificates.
 We have cages available for purchase and these will be useful throughout your cat’s life for the occasional trip to the vet or other travel.